redshifting/um7java/README.md

 # UM7 Java Adapter

-This library provides an interface to interact with the UM7 device using a serial port
+This library provides an interface to interact with the UM7 device using a serial port.

 ## Build